Affiliate links in this post will be clearly marked with a *. Clicking one of these links means I earn a discount or receive payment.

 I have a lovely *Panasonic SD-2501 breadmaker that makes all of the above recipes a doddle.
 After a remark from my husband recently about chocolate chip brioche rolls I decided to make up a batch of dough.

 I love my breadmaker.
-It is fantastic and a real workhorse that can make bread, jam, cakes, dough and much more.
+It is fantastic and a real workhorse that can make bread, jam, cakes, pizza dough and much more.
 The recipe that I have followed is actually the one found in the Panasonic handbook that comes with the breadmaker.
 You can make these by hand too, but you’ll need to do the mixing yourself.

 1 1/2 teaspoons of yeast